JarrodSwords/design-patterns/builder/README.md

 * a client needs to be able to specify the Product type
 * you notice configuration logic in client code
-    * e.g. it makes decisions about which optional parameters to send
+    * including making decisions about which optional parameters to send
 * you need to construct an object step-by-step at runtime:
-    * make decisions about which construction steps to run based on some input
     * e.g. create a legal document with different sections based on database records

 Nuances:

 * for additional cleanliness
-    * create public properties reduce a Product constructor's parameters to one Builder parameter
+    * create public properties in the ConcreteBuilders that correspond to a Product constructor's parameters and reduce a Product constructor's parameters to one Builder parameter

 * Builder